English

 deb-src https://mirrors.ustc.edu.cn/debian/ bookworm-backports main non-free non-free-firmware contrib

-• After saving the changes, run the following command to update the package information:
+• After saving the changes, run apt update to update the package information, then run the dependency installation command again.

 # Start the UiFlow2 service